bhavya4official/git-test/README.md

 `git config --list` _(You can check your default Git global configuration)_
 ***

-## Git operations on your Git repository:
+## Git operations on your local Git repository:
 >On your computer create a folder.
 Open this folder in any text editor and Create any file with some content.

 `echo "# Project Description" >> README.md` _(To create a Readme file)_